Chapel of St Mary Magdalen, Ripon: History

 After the dissolution, which many of the religious houses in Ripon were spared, the Canon of Ripon Cathedral became The Master of the hospital.
 One notable Master was Marmaduke Bradley, who was also the last abbot at Fountains Abbey.
 Since 1608, the priest appointed as Canon of Ripon was selected by the Archbishop of York, and since 1686, the post has been known as the Dean of Ripon Cathedral.
 In the 19th century, the chapel fell into disuse, even being used as a pig-sty.
 A second chapel was built opposite the current structure in the 1860s when the original chapel became unusable.
 This was paid for by one of the trustees of the hospital, the Reverend George Mason after the reorganisation of the chapel in 1864.

 It is known that the rood screen was in position in 1875, but by 1902, the chapel had fallen into disuse and the screen had been removed, with the suggestion that it had been installed in the cathedral.
 In 1917, the chapel underwent another restoration overseen by George Bland, an architect from Harrogate.

 It was renovated from 1985 onwards, and was rededicated in 1989.
-Whilst the chapel does not possess a burial ground, during the 1980s archaeological investigations, several skeletons were unearthed but without burial containers or goods.
-It was also determined that none had showed signs of leprosy, but they were among 13th century pottery shards, so were of the era when the hospital was dealing with lepers.
+Whilst the chapel does not possess a burial ground, during the 1980s archaeological investigations, several skeletons were unearthed, but without burial containers or goods.
+It was also determined that none had shown signs of leprosy, but they were among 13th century pottery shards, so were of the era when the hospital was dealing with lepers.
 The investigations also revealed that the floor level was lower than the present day one and that many of the original boulders used in the chapel were replaced with magnesian limestone under a building programme conducted by Richard Hooke during the second half of the 17th century.

 The current incumbent is the Reverend Cliff Bowman, but during the 1990s, the Reverend John Langdon was in charge.
-Since its rededication, the priest in charge at St Magdalen is also in charge at St John the Baptist (in Bondgate), another chapel in the city that formerly served a Medieval hospital.
+Since its rededication, the priest in charge at St Magdalen is also in charge at St John the Baptist (in Bondgate), another chapel in the city that formerly served a medieval hospital.
 Besides being used for regular worship, the chapel is occasionally used as a venue, such as in the Ripon Poetry Festival.